7h3rAm/7h3rAm.github.io/_posts/malsoftware-reverse-challenge.md

 reverse Challenge from Coursera's Malicious Software Course
 ===========================================================
 date: 29/Aug/2013
-summary: This post is a writeup on the reverse-challenge from recently concluded Malicious Software course on Coursera.
+summary: This is a writeup on the reverse-challenge from recently concluded Malicious Software course on Coursera.
 tags: ctf, reversing

 ## Introduction